-This bespoke course allows you to study and develop high levels of skills in the creation and performance of drama, movement or a combination of both and will prepare you for a wide range of performing arts-based university and specialist college courses.
 You will be able to work on substantial pieces of performance work, which you will perform in a range of venues to a range of audiences.
-You will also have the opportunity to undertake a wealth of opportunities, including community performance work and workshops with external practitioners.
+You will also undertake a wealth of opportunities, including community performance work and workshops with external practitioners.